Pennsylvania Workers’ Compensation: Claims, Benefits & Deadlines

 - Facial disfigurement and surgical scars

-- Aggravation of pre-existing conditions
+- Aggravation of pre existing conditions

-- Asthma and respiratory disorders
+- Cardiac and respiratory conditions

-- Loss of hearing or vision
+- Hearing or vision loss

 - Fatal claims